-Perioral dermatitis is difficult to treat effectively.
-It often requires several months of treatment.
+Perioral dermatitis requires several months of treatment.

-- Last Reviewed on 11/22/2011
+- Last reviewed on 7/23/2015

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.